shwilliam/aloha-site/README.md

 ## Styling

 This project uses a [BEM](http://getbem.com/introduction/)-ish approach when it comes to styling, with several exceptions.
-The project makes use of a CSS reset for a general, low-specificity reset of common cross-browser/CSS issues, as well as a few utility classes (eg. for layout containers & text colors).
+The site makes use of a CSS reset for a general, low-specificity reset of common cross-browser/CSS issues, as well as a few utility classes (eg. for layout containers & text colors).
 Modifier classes have also been used within their element for convenience, as opposed to on the same element, for example when styling a part of single heading tag.

-If JavaScript is not enabled, an additional CSS file, is loaded that corrects some styling and hides elements that depend on JS.
+If JavaScript is not enabled, an additional CSS file is loaded that corrects some styling and hides elements that depend on JS.

 ## Interactivity

+Interactive elements are generally accessible with keyboard navigation, with an exception being the carousel that does not bring focused items into view.
+ARIA attributes have been used on several elements to communicate additional information about their functionality when necessary, and used to notify screen-reader users of changes to content.

 A majority of this project's interactive functionality was required to be repeated across many elements.
 For these, delegated event handlers are used on container elements to listen & filter its events.